 According to National Geographic, Geography Awareness Week (GeoWeek) was created to raise awareness to a dangerous deficiency in American education and excite people about geography as both a discipline and as a part of everyday life.
-GeoWeek is celebrated the third week of November every year (this year it’s November 16-22).
-The National Geographic Society uses National Geography Awareness week to ensure that our youth understands how the Earth’s geophysical, human, and ecological systems work.
-In other words, National Geographic is working to make kids geo-literate.
+GeoWeek is celebrated the third week of November every year.
+National Geography Awareness Week is the perfect time to ensure that our youth understands how the Earth’s geophysical, human, and ecological systems work.
+Here are some fun geography activities for kids to help make kids geo-literate.

 Spread awareness any way you can.
-Try showing your support by following @NatGeoEducation and/or @LoveGeography on Twitter to discover fun geography facts, post on social media about why geography is important using #GeoWeek and #geography at the end, write a letter to your local newspaper editor about sharing geography awareness, or simply learn about one place you’ve never heard of before and post about it!
+Try showing your support by following @NatGeoEducation and/or @LoveGeography on Twitter to discover fun geography facts.
+You can also post on social media about why geography is important using #GeoWeek and #geography at the end.
+Kids can learn about one place they’ve never heard of before and post new geography facts they find interesting with #GeoWeek!

 List Places You Want to Go

 Have every family member list 10 places he or she wants to visit.
 Collect the lists and see which places overlap!
-Create a master list and talk about why they want to visit those places.
+Create a master list and talk about why each of you wants to visit those places.
 This makes for a great dinner conversation during GeoWeek.
+It will give everyone a chance to learn about new places and form a personal interest in them.

-Hold a Geography Quiz/Trivia Night in Your Community
+Hold a Geography Trivia Night in Your Community

 Visit National Geographic’s Interactive Maps